cimeister/academic-kickstart/content/blog/unigramlm/index.md

 small $x$ (rare tokens), the relative "discount" is significantly larger.
 It thus acts as a regularizer that disproportionately penalizes tokens with low expected counts, sending their assigned probability mass closer to zero.
-This is done on top of a [pre-pruning step](https://github.com/google/sentencepiece/blob/336900241c4943ae1e5f844b18292f532b3a21c7/src/unigram_model_trainer.cc#L381) for tokens whose expected counts are below a certain threshold.
+This is done on top of a for tokens whose expected counts are below a certain threshold. **Potential Research Direction: Exploring the effects of a sparse prior.**
+The Bayesian version of the M step (with the Haldane prior) over-penalizes low-count tokens relative to plain MLE.
+This is a modeling choice, not just an implementation detail.
+It raises a concrete question: for which settings (e.g., low-resource languages, morphologically rich languages) does this rare-token downweighting help, and where does it actually harm coverage or fairness?

 #### Pruning.